MatiasNicoletti/MyMarket-ui/README.md

 # My-market

-My Market is a project done for our thesis, our intention was to centralize in one place all the offers from small/medium markets which can't afford an own website.
-Also we took this opportunity to learn Cloud Computing using AWS, and focus deeply in Docker and Microservices.
+My Market is our thesis project.
+Our intention was to centralize in one place all the offers from small/medium markets which can't afford an own website.
+Also we took this opportunity to learn several technologies.

-In this repository you will find the backend code of our application, attached with the technologies used and instructions to run the microservices.
+In this repository you will find the frontend code of our application, attached with the technologies used and instructions to run the Angular app.

 ## Stack :computer:
 - Angular 11